 Two years ago, I posted this on my personal Facebook feed - "Finding it so depressing that the original digital art I worked with is now going to die out because the original technology is obsolete.
 Future generations will miss out because we're so keen on always progressing.".I work with digital marketing and social media … Continue reading Times change so quickly – yet, somehow, not at all…

 I'm going to begin this post with a confession - I love Bond films.
 All of them.
-Obviously, some are better than others - and one of my top three is considered a bit ridiculous now (Thunderball) - but I'm not fussy on a rainy Saturday or Sunday afternoon.
-I love everything about them - … Continue reading Good evening, Mr Bond – I’ve been expecting you…since I was 17 years old.
+Obviously, some are better than others - and one of my top three is considered a bit ridiculous now - Thunderball - but I'm not fussy on a rainy Saturday or Sunday afternoon.
+I love everything about them … Continue reading Good evening, Mr Bond – I’ve been expecting you…since I was 17 years old.

 This week, I stand corrected.
 Seriously – as surprising as that statement is, not least to me!
 I recently wrote about the end of ‘old Hollywood’ and the loss of legends.
-Well, this week, my faith has been strengthened and my belief (at least slightly) renewed.
-This is because, after almost twenty years, Doris Day … Continue reading Too good to be true, too sweet to be sexy?
+Well, this week, my faith has been strengthened and hope (at least slightly) renewed.
+This is because, after almost twenty years, Doris Day has … Continue reading Too good to be true, too sweet to be sexy?

 Ye Gods – what is happening?
 Every time I get ready to write some incisive entry, life throws out a curve ball (a sporting analogy – I’m starting with baseball as I can’t quite work out the parallel with cricket…it’s a little less easy to work into the vernacular) which I just have to respond … Continue reading The Queen is dead…what chance ‘old Hollywood’ now?